CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/wpilib-integration/sysid-integration/plumbing-and-running-sysid.rst

 4. Dynamic reverse

 Ensure each test is ran once, and only once.
 If a test is accidentally started multiple times, stop and restart the Signal Logger and try again.

+Once you have a log with all the tests, you can use Tuner X to :doc:`extract the hoot log to WPILOG </docs/tuner/tools/log-extractor>`.
+The exported WPILOG can then be `loaded into SysId <https://docs.wpilib.org/en/stable/docs/software/advanced-controls/system-identification/loading-data.html>`__ for analysis using the Talon FX ``Position``, ``Velocity``, and ``MotorVoltage`` signals.